ST10185940/ST10185940/README.md

     I'm in the final year of my Comp Sci Degrea.
     I mostly work on desktop apps and back-ends ,and will be looking into mobile apps soon.

-    🔭 I’m currently working on an employee management app
+    🔭 I’m currently working on an employee management system

     🌱 I’m currently learning Docker and AWS